Betti numbers and stability for configuration spaces via factorization homology: Calculations

 \item The symbol $C^\Lie$ denotes the functor of Lie algebra chains.
 This coaugmented cocommutative coalgebra is defined abstractly via the monadic bar construction against the free Lie algebra monad, but it has a concrete incarnation as the \emph{Chevalley-Eilenberg complex} where $D$ is defined as a coderivation by specifying that See \cite[6]{FresseKD} for a discussion of the comparison between the monadic bar construction and the Chevalley-Eilenberg complex.
 We remark that $CE(\mathfrak{g})$ is a coaugmented cocommutative differential graded coalgebra, and the resulting coproduct on $H^\Lie(\mathfrak{g})$ coincides with the one inherited from the monadic bar construction; indeed, both are induced by the diagonal $\mathfrak{g}\to \mathfrak{g}\oplus\mathfrak{g}$, which is a map of Lie algebras. \end{enumerate}

-Now, the object $C^\Lie(\mathfrak{g}^{(\mathbb{R}^n)^+})$ inherits the structure of an $n$-disk algebra from $\mathbb{R}^n$ via the composite of symmetric monoidal functors and it follows from Theorem \ref{homology theories} that the equivalence of Theorem \ref{enveloping calculation 1} specializes to a natural equivalence of $\Disk^\fr_n$-algebras In this way, Theorem \ref{enveloping calculation 1} can be thought of as identifying an $n$-disk algebra refinement of the $\Disk_n^\fr$-algebra $U_n(\mathfrak{g})$, so that the expression $\int_MU_n(\mathfrak{g})$ is sensible for arbitrary, and not only framed, manifolds $M$.
+The equivalence of Theorem \ref{enveloping calculation 1} specializes to a natural equivalence of $\Disk^\fr_n$-algebras.
+In this way, Theorem \ref{enveloping calculation 1} can be thought of as identifying an $n$-disk algebra refinement of the $\Disk_n^\fr$-algebra $U_n(\mathfrak{g})$, so that the expression $\int_MU_n(\mathfrak{g})$ is sensible for arbitrary, and not only framed, manifolds $M$.

 Returning to the discussion that began this section, if $A$ is now an $n$-disk algebra rather than merely a $\Disk^\fr_n$-algebra, then $A$ determines a shifted Lie algebra in $O(n)$-modules, but now with $O(n)$ acting on the suspension coordinates.
 A full discussion of this phenomenon and the corresponding enveloping algebra is beyond the scope of this paper.
 Since the analogue of Theorem \ref{enveloping calculation 1} is true in that context, we will content ourselves with making it our definition.